-In most cases, a lung transplant is done only after all other treatments for lung failure unsuccessful.
-Lung transplants may be recommended for patients under age 65 who have severe lung disease.
+In most cases, a lung transplant is done only after all other treatments for lung failure are unsuccessful.
+Lung transplants may be recommended for people under age 65 who have severe lung disease.
 Some examples of diseases that may require a lung transplant are:

-Lung transplant may not be done for patients who:
+Lung transplant may not be done for people who:

 Risks of lung transplant include:

-The doctor will do the following tests to determine if you are a good candidate for the operation:
+You will have the following tests to determine if you are a good candidate for the operation:

-Good candidates for transplant are put on a national waiting list.
+Good candidates for transplant are put on a regional waiting list.
 Your place on the waiting list is based on a number of factors, including:

 While you are waiting for a new lung:

-Do not eat or drink anything after midnight the night before your surgery.
-Take only the drugs that your doctor told you to take with a small sip of water.
+Do not eat or drink anything when you are told to come to the hospital for your lung transplant.
+Take only the drugs that you have been told to take with a small sip of water.

 The recovery period is about 6 months.
 Often, your transplant team will ask you to stay close to the hospital for the first 3 months.
 You will need to have regular check-ups with blood tests and x-rays for many years.

-A lung transplant is a major procedure that is performed for patients with life-threatening lung disease or damage.
+A lung transplant is a major procedure that is performed for people with life-threatening lung disease or damage.

-Around four out of five people are still alive 1 year after the transplant.
-Around two out of five transplant recipients are alive at 5 years.
+About four out of five patients are still alive 1 year after the transplant.
+About two out of five transplant recipients are alive at 5 years.
 The highest risk of death is during the first year, mainly from problems such as rejection.

 Fighting rejection is an ongoing process.
-The body's immune system considers the transplanted organ as an invader (much like an infection) and may attack it.
+The body's immune system considers the transplanted organ as an invader and may attack it.